 You can find generic newsletter templates in programs like Microsoft Word, or find free programs; however, a better use of your time may be to purchase a newsletter template specific to the kind of teacher you are.

 This year I asked the wonderful Melody Payne to create some extra special piano teacher newsletter templates, as I was unsatisfied with the generic teacher newsletters I had been using (and it’s nice to get a new theme every year too!).
-I’m so thrilled that she was happy to oblige and you can find her variety of fantastic templates, both music and non-music, in her Teachers Pay Teachers store.
+I’m so thrilled that she was happy to oblige and you can find her variety of fantastic templates, both music and non-music, here on her website and in her Teachers Pay Teachers store.

 Ways to share the studio newsletter